DISCOUNTFREE DELIVERY FOR ORDERS OVER £100

 Nero d’ Avola

-Nero d’Avola is a very popular red grape variety and it is perhaps one of the most commonly planted grapes in Sicily, normally flowering early in the season and ripening by mid-September.
+Nero d'Avola is a native Sicilian grape that takes its name from the town of Avola, in south east Sicily, and it is a very popular red grape variety, perhaps one of the most commonly found grapes in Sicily, normally flowering early and ripening by mid-September.
 While initially grown mainly in the south of Sicily, the grape is now planted all over the region, thriving in hot and dry climates, though still able to grow in cooler and damper conditions.
-The grape is currently being grown in Australia, California, Malta, Turkey and South Africa with mix results and produces a cherry or ruby red dry wine, with a decent acidity.
+The grape is currently being grown in Australia, California, Malta, Turkey and South Africa with mix results.

 Producers growing the grape